alexiscrack3/git-cheat-sheet/README.md

 ```bash
 $ git branch -m <old-local-branch-name> <new-local-branch-name>
 ```
-If you want to rename the current branch
+If you want to rename the current branch.
 ```bash
 $ git branch -m <new-local-branch-name>
 ```